German Shorthaired and Wirehaired Pointers

 During the late 1800's interest in recreational hunting for a sportsman to hunt on foot, began to grow.
 Simultaneously there was improvement in the type of firearms that could be safely used in the field.
 Hence the increasing demand for an all-round sporting dog.
 By the beginning of the 1900's Germany had set up an umbrella organization, the JGHV, to regulate the breeding of hunting dogs by examining their performance record and that of their offspring.
 So 'Through Performance to Type' they selectively bred hunting dogs that were not only easy to train, they also had the ability to handle any type of game.
 The German Wirehaired Pointer is one of the many of today's breeds of hunting dogs that became recognized during this period.

-- The Wirehaired Pointing Griffon (Korthals) of France recognized by the FCI and also Kennel Club UK,
+- The Wirehaired Pointing Griffon Korthals of France (FCI 107) also recognized by Kennel Club UK

-- The grey coloured Wirehaired Pointer of Slovakia also recognized also by the FCI and the Kennel Club UK.
+- The grey coloured Wirehaired Slovakian Pointer (FCI 320) also recognized by the Kennel Club UK.

-- The Bohemian Wirehaired Pointing Griffon (Cesky Fousek) from the Czech Republic recognized by the FCI
+- The Bohemian Wirehaired Pointing Griffon (Cesky Fousek) of the Czech Republic (FCI 245)

 - The Wirehaired Pointing Griffon, recognized by the AKC (America).

 As the breed called the German Wirehaired Pointer is the only one presently recognized in Australia by the ANKC, it is dealt with here as a comparison with the German Shorthaired Pointer.